TDI: 2 What's this?

 The bottom line

-Even after negotiating all of the deals successfully, you still may end up spending more money, than booking a tour from Nairobi.
+Even after negotiating all of the deals successfully, you still may end up spending more money than booking a tour from Nairobi.
 That said, you should consider this option if you really love adventure.
 Otherwise, it just may not be worth it.

 10. Mount Elgon National Park

 The vegetation includes highland evergreen forest, bamboo, podocarpus, dense scrub with exotic wildflowers, and marooned grasslands.
-From the wildlife, there’s abundance of different kinds of monkeys and antelopes.
+From the wildlife, there’s an abundance of different kinds of monkeys and antelopes.

 The main attraction

 The most popular attraction in the park is Kitum Cave.
-Herds of elephants, as well as bushbucks, duikers, and buffalos come here at night, in search of the salts that abound in the mineral-rich earth of the cave.
+Herds of elephants, as well as bushbucks, duikers, and buffalo come here at night, in search of the salts that abound in the mineral-rich earth of the cave.
 There are several other caves in the park, but Kitum is the largest one.
 You can walk inside for 200 m.

 - Getting here from Nairobi – Nakuru – Eldoret – Kitale – Chorlim Gate (which is the main entrance to the Park)